-- 1. From Start, type 'Recovery' in the Cortana search box and then click AcerRecovery Management in the list of apps. - 2.Select the Restore tab and click Get started to Choose an option.
+- 1. From Start, select All apps then Predator.
+Select Predator Recovery Management in the list of Predator apps. - 2.
+Select the Restore tab and click Get started to Choose an option.

-3.Select Keep my files to refresh your PC and reinstall your operating system without removing your personal files.
+3. Select Keep my files to refresh your PC and reinstall your operating system without removing your personal files.
+Click Next to continue.

-- 4.If you have apps installed on your PC, they will be removed.
-Click Next to continue. - 5.Reseting the PC will reinstall Windows, change settings back to their factory defaults and remove all preinstalled apps and programs without removing your personal files.
+If you have apps installed on your PC, they will be removed.

+4. Resetting the PC will reinstall Windows, change settings back to their factory defaults and remove all preinstalled apps and programs without removing your personal files.
 Click Reset to continue.

-- 6. You will be shown the reset progress on the screen.
-The screen will turn off during the reset process. - 7.
+- 5. You will be shown the reset progress on the screen.
+The screen will turn off during the reset process. - 6.
 The screen will turn back on when it is installing Windows.
-Your PC will restart several times during the reset process. - 8.
-Follow the process until it completes. - 9.
+Your PC will restart several times during the reset process. - 7.
+Follow the process until it completes. - 8.
 When your PC has completed the reset process, Windows will have been reset back to its factory default settings without removing your personal files.